- Clinical science

 - Reduced oxygen saturation and total oxygen content with normal PaO2 on despite clinical signs of cyanosis

-- Methylene blue: In lower concentrations, it is very effective in reducing methemoglobin to hemoglobin.
+- Methylene blue: At lower concentrations, it is very effective in reducing methemoglobin to hemoglobin.

 - Reducing agents such as ascorbic acid (vitamin C) and riboflavin may help reduce methemoglobin to hemoglobin, although they are not always effective.

-- In cases of acquired methemoglobinemia: Investigate pharmaceutical causes and cease therapy with agents they may at fault.
+- In cases of acquired methemoglobinemia: Investigate pharmaceutical causes and cease therapy with agents that may be at fault.